Fukuoka Castle: Mounds and moats of the inner castle

-The moats of Fukuoka Castle were very wide compared with the castles of other tozama-daimyos (feudal lords who did not become retainers of the Tokugawa until after the decisive victory of Tokugawa at the battle of Sekigahara in 1600).
+The moats of Fukuoka Castle were very wide compared with the castles of other tozama-daimyo (feudal lords who did not become retainers of the Tokugawa until after the decisive victory of Tokugawa at the battle of Sekigahara in 1600).
 The moat is about 115 m wide on the southeast, and on the south, where there are high mounds on both sides of the moat, about 45 m, while to the north of the castle, it is about 70 m wide on average.
 The Ohori Moat (Big Moat) has a width of about 600 m, even after the construction of the Odote Causeway on the west of the Ohori Moat.
 The single, wide moat surrounding the inner castle is one of the features of this castle and only in few other castles built in the modern period can such an example be seen.
 The Ohori Moat was originally more than 3 ken (5.9 metres in Chikuzen) deep, and as for the other moats, more than 1 ken (2.0 metres in Chikuzen) deep at both sides, and more than 3 ken deep in the middle of the moat.

 By the mid-17th century, the Ohori Moat, formed by reclaiming and dredging a large cove at the time of castle construction, was filled with sediment and the Torikai area was drained and turned into grassy land.
 Accordingly, during the period of Empo (1673–1689), the area that was turned into land was developed into rice fields, and the Odote Causeway was built along the shorelines.
 At the same time, the Komo River was modified to flow on the west of the Odote Causeway so that the silt in the flows would be carried to the sea by the river.
 After these works, the dimensions of the Ohori Moat were reduced; the water surface was however still more than twice as large as the present Ohori.